Textualize/textual/docs/guide/CSS.md

     ```{.textual path="docs/examples/guide/css/nesting02.py"}
     ```

+!!! tip

+    Indenting the rule sets is not strictly required, but it does make it easier to understand how the rule sets are related to each other.

 In the first example we had a rule set that began with the selector `#questions .button`, which would match any widget with a class called "button" that is inside a container with id `questions`.

 In the second example, the button rule selector is simply `.button`, but it is *within* the rule set with selector `#questions`.